Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 Ideally, you would want to have two Azure AD tenants so you can test the multi-tenant aspect of this sample.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).

-#### Sign-in
+#### Signing-in

-Users can only sign-in if their tenant had been onboarded.
+Users can only sign-in if their tenant had been "onboarded".
 The sample will guide them how to do so, but it requires a **tenant admin account** to complete the onboarding process.
 Once the admin have consented, all users from their tenant will be able to sign-in.

-If you try to sign-in for the first time without an admin account, you will be presented with the following screen.
-Please switch to an admin account for this step:
+If you try to onboard without an admin account, you will be presented with the following screen.
+Please switch to an admin account to complete this step:

 ![Admin Approval](ReadmeFiles/admin-approval.png)

-If you try to sign-in with a tenant that haven't been onboarded yet, you will land in this page.
+If you try to sign-in with a tenant that haven't been "onboarded" yet, you will land in this page.
 Please click on **Take me to the onboarding process** button and follow the instructions to get your tenant registered in the sample database:

 ![Unauthorized Tenant](ReadmeFiles/unauthorized-tenant.png)